 - How long does IVF treatment take?

 The usual duration of the egg retrieval stimulation cycle is 10-14 days, however, this might vary based on how the person’s body responds to the medicines.
 This timeframe commences when the patient takes ovarian stimulation medication and ends with the egg retrieval process.
 Also, typically, embryo transfer occurs between days 19 and 21 of the patient’s menstrual cycle.
 This is followed by a pregnancy blood test roughly 10 days after implantation.

 - Do you recommend single embryo transfer or multiple embryo transfer?

 There was a time when people used to rely on multiple embryo transfers to increase success rates.
 Some experts still do that.
-It’s your responsibility to ask your expert what they recommend.
+It’s your responsibility to ask your fertility specialist what they recommend.
 As you should be aware that multiple embryo transfer can lead to multiple conception.
 But IVF technology has advanced a lot, today experts select a good healthy embryo to transfer in order to avoid multiple conception.

 - Any age limit for the treatment?

 Many clinics might have an age limit for IVF treatment.
-You should ask your fertility expert about their clinic age restriction if there is any beforehand.
+You should ask your fertility specialist about their clinic age restriction if there is any beforehand.
 In the field of IVF, success rates drop with age as the likelihood of pregnancy difficulties increases.
 Therefore, each patient is assessed individually and considered by a variety of criteria to estimate the chances of success.